kaust-library/ioi/README.md

 public/query.php
 ```

-query.php provides a basic endpoint for another university system to retrieve information as JSON or CSV about the ORCID iDs and works recorded in the application. **You should define your own method of restricting access to this endpoint**
+[query.php](public/query.php) provides a basic endpoint for another university system to retrieve information as JSON or CSV about the ORCID iDs and works recorded in the application. **You should define your own method of restricting access to this endpoint**

 <br/>

 ## Deployment

 Production usage of the tool requires setting tasks to run periodically that synchronize information between the application, ORCID and DSpace.
+The task files are located in the [tasks](tasks) folder.
 To set the [crontab](https://crontab.guru/) tasks, open the terminal and sign in to your server.
 You can open the list of crontasks for your user by entering this command:

 ```commonlisp
 crontab -e